Parasitic-free gate: A protected switch between idle and entangled states: Examples of the PF gate

-By substituting $\wI$ in Eq.~(\ref{eq.zeta}) the static $ZZ$ interaction turns out to have a small offset $8g_{12}^2\delta_c/(\omega_1+\omega_2-2\wI)^2$.
-Usually, this offset is only a few kHz due to the inaccuracy of second-order perturbation theory used to derive Eq.~(\ref{eq.zeta}).
+By substituting $\wia$ in Eq.~(\ref{eq.zeta}) the static $ZZ$ interaction turns out to have a small offset $8g_{12}^2\delta_c/(\omega_1+\omega_2-2\wia)^2$.
+Usually, this offset in the dispersive regime is only a few kilohertz due to the inaccuracy of second-order perturbation theory used to derive Eq.~(\ref{eq.zeta}).
 For example, in the circuit used in Ref.~\cite{sung2021realization} $\alpha_{1/2}\sim10\alpha_{12}\sim0.02$ and $\omega_{1/2}\sim4$ GHz, the offset is found approximately $-2$ kHz.
 This is the main reason we do not limit our analysis in the rest of the paper into perturbation theory and instead, we take a more accurate approach of numerical Hamiltonian diagonalization.
 Further comparison can be found in Appendix~\ref{app compare}.
-The numerical result shows that $\wI$ is slightly shifted from Eq.~(\ref{eq.offw}) by a few MHz.
-This difference for the six circuits has been shown in Table~\ref{tab:off}.
+The numerical result shows that $\wia$ is slightly shifted from Eq.~(\ref{eq.offwa}) by a few MHz.
+This difference for the seven circuits is given in Table~\ref{tab:offa}.

+\paragraph*{Affine idle (AI) mode:} When the coupler frequency is closer to qubits, effective coupling $g_{\rm eff}$ is strengthened such that $g_{\rm eff}\gg g_{12}$.
+In this case by solving $\zeta^s=0$ we have the following perturbative idle coupler frequency:

+Table~\ref{tab:offb} compares the numerical simulation of $\wib$ with the perturbative results, note that the perturbative solution beyond the dispersive regime has been ignored.